virtual-labs/exp-nitrogen-content-kjeldahl-amrt/README.md

 <b>Discipline | <b> Chemical Sciences
 :--|:--|
-<b> Lab | <b> Advanced Analytical Chemistry Virtual Lab
+<b> Lab | <b> Soil Analysis-Determination of Available Nitrogen content in the Soil by Kjeldahl method
 <b> Experiment|     <b> Fill your experiment name and number here

 ### About the Experiment

-Fill a brief description of this experiment here
+Soil Analysis-Determination of Available Nitrogen content in the Soil by Kjeldahl method

 <b>Name of Developer | <b> Amrita Virtual Labs
 :--|:--|